ventucode/ACF-Advanced-Search/README.txt

 Contributors: Victor Demianenko
 Tags: Advanced Custom Fields, search filters, advanced search, advanced search widget Requires at least: 4.3
-Tested up to: 4.6
+Tested up to: 4.7.3
 Stable tag: 1.2.0
 License: GPLv3
 License URI: https://www.gnu.org/licenses/gpl-3.0.html

-Advanced search for the Advanced Custom Fields Pro plugin.
-Search with filters and restricted access based on users roles.
+Advanced search for the Advanced Custom Fields plugin (Free & Pro).

 == Description ==

-This plugin allows to search by content with filters in fields created using Advanced Custom Fields plugin (Free & Pro).
+This plugin extends the WordPress search widget and allows to search by content with filters in fields created using Advanced Custom Fields plugin.
+Free and Pro versions of ACF plugin are supported.

-Restrict access to search query based on user role is supported.
+For displaying ACF fields in a single post can be used short code [displayACFfields]

+If you edit template in PHP editor you can use: `<?php echo do_shortcode('[displayACFfields]'); ?>`

 == Installation ==